-Readings received from the target are averaged in order to reduce the amount of data noise (fluctuation) seen on the displays.
-Typically, noise can come from atmospheric turbulence or vibration of the surfaces where the laser or target sit.
-On the Home screen, users may choose one of three possible settings: BI- Fast, BI-Slow and Measure.
+Readings received from the target are averaged to reduce the amount of data noise (fluctuation) seen on the displays.
+Noise can typically come from atmospheric turbulence or vibration of the surfaces where the laser or target sits.
+On the Home screen, users may choose one of three possible settings: BI Fast, BI Slow, or Measure.